-Why the hell does each new generation of parents seem to get it so wrong with their kids?
+Why the hell does each new wave of parents seem to get it so wrong with their kids?

 So the little wretches tell us anyway.